-Year Ended Decembe er 31,
+Yes Year Ended December 31,

-Collaborator 2009 2008 2007
+Collaborator 2010 2009 2008

-(In millions)
+(In millions))

-Merck KGaA \$17.1 \$15.5
+Merck KGaA \$7.3 \$17.1 \$15.5

-Merck & Co.
-5.0 5.0 5.0
+Merck 4.8 5.0 5.0

-Novartis 0.8 1.3
+Novartis 0.8

 We received a \$40.0 million upfront payment from Merck KGaA in Euros in February 2008 of which we received \$39.7 million due to foreign currency exchange rates in effect at the time.
-We are recognizing the \$40.0 million upfront payment as revenue over the twenty eight-month research term.
-We received a \$20.0 million upfront payment from Merck & Co. in December 2006.
-We are recognizing the \$20.0 million upfront payment from Merck & Co. in December 2006.
-We are recognizing the \$20.0 million upfront payment from Merck & Co. in December 2006.
-We are recognizing the \$20.0 million upfront payment as revenue over the two-year initial research term and the additional two-year-period over which the research term has been extended.
-We also received a \$4.0 million upfront payment from Novartis in July 2005 and an additional \$1.0 million payment in May 2007 to extend the research portion of the agreement.
-The amount of license fee revenue we recognize dunder our May 2005 research collaboration with Novartis decreased in 2009 and 2008, since we completed our research obligations in 2008.
-The amount of license fee revenue for Merck KGaA increased in 2009 reflecting a full year of involvement.
-We expect the license fee revenue we recognize from Merck KGaA and Merck & Co. to decrease in 2010 as we complete our research obligations under these agreements.
-As of December 31, 2009, we have \$7.3 million of deferred revenue under our Merck KGaA collaboration.
+We recognized the \$40.0 million upfront payment as revenue over the twenty eightmonth research term that ended in June 2010.
+We received a \$20.0 million upfront payment from Merck in December 2006.
+We recognized the \$20.0 million upfront payment as revenue over the two-year initial research term and the two-year extension period that ended in December 2010.
+We received a \$4.0 million upfront payment from Novartis in July 2005 and an additional \$1.0 million payment in May 2007 to extend the research portion of the agreement.
+The amount of license fee revenue we recognized under our May 2005 research collaboration with Novartis decreased in 2009 because we completed our research obligations in 2008.
+The amount of license fee revenue that we recognized under our Merck KGaA collaboration increased in 2009 from 2008 reflecting a full year of involvement.
+The amount of license fee revenue that we recognized under Merck KGaA and Merck decreased in 2010 as we completed our research obligations under these agreements.

 Research and Development.
-Research and development revenue increased by \$1.0 million in 2009 due to the reimbursement of clinical trial costs associated with the three clinical trials that we conducted under our collaboration agreement with Merck KGaA.
-This increase was offset by a decrease in revenue from research reimbursements under our collaboration with Merck & Co. as we had fewer employee expenses that were reimbursed under our collaboration with Merck & Co.
-We expect research and development revenue to be substantially lower in future periods because in September 2009, Merck KGaA assumed sponsorship of our ongoing Phase 1b clinical trials of IMO-2055.
-In addition, in March 2010, Merck KGaA assumed sponsorship of the Phase 1 clinical trial of IMO-2055 in healthy subjects.
-We will have no further responsibility for conducting clinical trials on behalf of Merck KGaA.
-However, the research term will continue until June 2010.
+Research and development revenue decreased by \$3.8 million in 2010 as a result of decreased reimbursement of costs for the Phase 1b clinical trials of IMO-2055 and the Phase 1 clinical trial of IMO-2055 in healthy subjects; Merck assumed sponsorship of both of these trials by March 2010.
+Research and development revenue increased by \$1.0 million in 2009 compared to 2008 due to the reimbursement in 2009 of clinical trial costs associated with the three clinical trials that we conducted under our collaboration agreement with Merck KGaA.
+This increase was offset by a decrease in revenue from research reimbursements under our collaboration with Merck as we had fewer employee expenses that were reimbursed under our collaboration with Merck.
+We do not expect to record significant research and development revenue under either the Merck KGaA or Merck collaborations in 2011.